wp-plugins/powr-holiday-countdown/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-holiday-countdown-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
-* Easily create and add real-time holiday countdowns to your web page in seconds!
+* Countdown to any date and time.
+* Count up from any date and time.
+* Count events over time (a baby is born every 4.3 seconds).
+* Use expert-designed templates or start from scratch.
-* Choose from expert-designed templates, or take control with custom fonts, colors, backgrounds, and more.
+* Custom fonts, colors, backgrounds, and more.
 * Easy to use animation tools bring your countdown to life.
 * Built-in support for text in any language.
 * Mobile responsive design looks great on any device.